Skip to content

 Webhook tunnels have per-tier rate limits to prevent abuse:

-When the limit is exceeded, the server returns HTTP 429 with a Retry-After: 60 header.
+When the per-minute limit is exceeded, the server returns HTTP 429 with a Retry-After: 60 header.

 Payload limits